stefem/js_practice/practice/javascript/functions/2_palindrome_check/readme.txt

 http://www.w3resource.com/javascript-exercises/javascript-functions-exercises.php

-Write a JavaScript function that reverse a number.
-Example x = 32243;
-Expected Output : 34223
+Write a JavaScript function that checks whether a passed string is palindrome or not?
+Go to the editor A palindrome is word, phrase, or sequence that reads the same backward as forward, e.g., madam or nurses run.